Powered by

 It is necessary to mention here that according to an order passed by the Uttar Pradesh government in the year 2021, it is mandatory to reserve 40 per cent of jobs in the private sector for the local people of the state.
 However, the ground reality is very different.
 According to the media report, even at the construction site of the airport being built in Jewar, the locals are not being given employment.
 In such a situation, the words of the protesting farmers seem even more true.

-Note: We have made multiple attempts reaching out to the Greater Noida Development Authority to gather their perspective on this matter.
+Note: We have made multiple attempts to reach out to the Greater Noida Development Authority to gather their perspective on this matter.
 However, our efforts to speak with an official have been unsuccessful thus far.
 Rest assured, we will promptly update the story upon receiving a response from the administration.